Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-An adaptogen root native to India, ashwagandha helps the body naturally cope with and manage physical and mental stresses caused by our everyday lives.
-This increase in demand mirrors the search for additional tools to aid better mental and physical health during a difficult year.
+An adaptogen root native to India, ashwagandha helps the body naturally cope with and manage physical and mental stresses from everyday life.
+This surge in demand reflects the search for additional tools to support better mental and physical health during a challenging year.

 Between 40 and 60% of all American adults with chronic diseases take dietary supplements, with 20 to 25% using them concurrently with prescription medications.